choktao/rpc-prometheus/README.md

     (...)
 ```

+If you want to add your job to the monitoring config please add it via a pull request to the [prometheus-master.yml](https://github.com/rpc-providers/rpc-prometheus/blob/master/prometheus-master.yml) configuration file in this repository.

 ## Provider prometheus

 The provider's prometheus would scrape it's own rpc node's and enable access to this information to the central prometheus.